obertm/OneADayLocal/docs/Euler032_explained.md

 2) Search and test
 - Iterate feasible ranges; compute product p = a·b; form s = a||b||p; check length is 9 and s is pandigital over {1..9}.
 - Add p to a set to deduplicate, then sum the set.

+## Edge Cases

+- Leading zeros: Not allowed; ensure concatenated string doesn't contain '0'.
+- Duplicate digits: Reject if any digit repeats or if digit 0 appears.
+- Product length mismatch: Skip if concatenated length ≠ 9 early to save set/build cost.
+- Overlapping ranges: Ensure you don't double-count symmetrical pairs (a,b) and (b,a); restricting digit-length splits handles this.
+- Performance: Brute force within narrowed ranges is trivial; generalization to larger pandigital sizes would need deeper pruning.
+- Overflow: a·b fits within int for search bounds; if generalized upward use long.

 ## Reusable template (for constrained pandigital concatenations)